Pine Mountain Settlement School

 We hope through this guide to help bring the two areas together and to stimulate the learning of additional skills such as that of effective communication.
 Through ecological concepts, one realizes that “awareness” is necessary not only for aesthetic appreciation but also for the understanding of concrete situations.

-PMSS Environmental Education Green Book 1974
+PMSS Environmental Education Green Book 1974 (FULL TRANSCRIPT)

 EDUCATION AND HEALTH LITERACY

-Throughout the eras, one of the educational strengths of the School has been it promotion of HEALTH LITERACY.
+Throughout the eras, one of the educational strengths of the School has been its promotion of HEALTH LITERACY.
 The narrative reports of the workers in the two settlement extensions of Big Laurel Medical Settlement and the Line Fork Settlement and in the associated writing of most of the workers at these two satellite settlements, particularly the extensive reports of DR. IDA STAPLETON and her husband, the Reverend Robert Stapleton, are rich in anecdotal and clinical instructional detail.
-The reports of ELIZABETH G. SMITHMABEL MUMFORD, RUTH DENNIS and others, capture a variety of writing styles and perspectives on health care in the eastern Kentucky mountains and have been gathered under the individual creators and are not considered in the genre of the ephemeral publication.
+The reports of ELIZABETH G. SMITH, MABEL MUMFORD, RUTH DENNIS and others, capture a variety of writing styles and perspectives on health care in the eastern Kentucky mountains and have been gathered under the individual creators and are not considered in the genre of the ephemeral publication.

 ABOUT DIGITAL PUBLISHING